 Taylor Stitch is an online men’s clothing company headquartered in San Francisco, CA. Founded in 2008, Taylor Stitch is dedicated to changing how the retail industry operates by improving the way they source, sew, and sell.
-Since day one, the brand has focused on creating consumer-led products that stand the test of time and have minimal environmental impact.
+Since day one, the brand has leveraged a consumer-obsessed strategy to create products that stand the test of time and have a minimal environmental impact.

-Taylor Stitch chose MakerSights’ platform to help them take an iterative, consumer-first, and sustainably responsible approach to developing products and assortments.
+Taylor Stitch chose MakerSights’ platform to help them take an iterative, consumer-obsessed, and sustainably responsible approach to developing products and assortments.

 Taylor Stitch also leverages MakerSights’ Voice of Consumer data to quickly gauge consumer preferences and identify top performers for in-line products.
 This helps eliminate unsold inventory that must either be discounted or disposed of.
 It also allows Taylor Stitch to quickly iterate on and finalize assortments for higher frequency, lower risk releases.

 In addition to using MakerSights to minimize sample waste and eliminate underperforming styles prior to production, Taylor Stitch also uses the platform to right-size investments with confidence.
-A clear, data-driven understanding of consumer sentiment enables the brand to order the perfect quantity of each SKU to meet demand and avoid overproduction.
+A clear, data-driven understanding of consumer sentiment enables the brand to order the perfect quantity of each SKU to meet demand.

-Finalizing inventory additions and assortments based on real-time consumer feedback and purchase intent has enabled Taylor Stitch to take a “seasonless” approach to product creation.
-New SKUs are released every week, with far fewer items listed on the “Last Call” section of the brand’s website.
+Evaluating newness and crafting assortments based on real-time consumer feedback and purchase intent has enabled Taylor Stitch to take a consumer obsessed and “seasonless” approach to product creation.
+New SKUs are released every week, with a stark reduction on sale items listed on the “Last Call” section of the brand’s website.

 “MakerSights has made data accessible at Taylor Stitch in a way that it wasn’t before,” says Maher.
 “This not only helps us protect the environment, but it also elevates our brand and price integrity, which ultimately leads to better customer retention, higher gross margins, and fewer returns.”